Orthopedic Surgery

 Overall a typical recovery period for an orthopedic surgery is generally around six weeks.
 You do not want to rush recovering from these kinds of surgeries, as it may impact your ability to regain normal function in the future.

-Cynthia Rubert, MD, FAOOS, is a board certified Orthopedic Surgeon with fellowship training in Orthopedic Oncology with 30 years of experience.
+Cynthia Rubert, MD, FAAOS, is a board certified Orthopedic Surgeon with fellowship training in Orthopedic Oncology with 30 years of experience.
 She specializes in treatment of multiple orthopedic conditions including arthritis, injuries, fracture care/trauma and surgical management of musculoskeletal tumors.
 Surgical procedures include joint replacement (hip, knee, shoulder, wrist/hand), fracture care, sports related injuries and conditions of the upper and lower extremities.

 She is a native of Michigan who pursued her medical degree and Orthopedic surgery training in Milwaukee Wisconsin.
 She completed her Orthopedic fellowship training in Washington D.C.
 She returned to Michigan in 1999 to be closer to family and provide care to rural communities.
 She is married and has a son.
 Her interests include outdoor activities (skiing, hiking, biking, kayaking and fishing).
 Additional interests include architecture, art and music.